awsdocs/aws-opsworks-user-guide/doc_source/workinglayers-node.md

 The **Add Layer** page provides the following configuration options:

 **Node\.js version**
-For a list of currently supported versions, see [AWS OpsWorks Stacks Operating Systems](workinginstances-os.md)\.
+For a list of currently supported versions, see [AWS OpsWorks Stacks operating systems](workinginstances-os.md)\.

 **Custom security groups**
 This setting appears if you chose to not automatically associate a built\-in AWS OpsWorks Stacks security group with your layers\.
 You must specify which security group to associate with the layer\.
 For more information, see [Create a New Stack](workingstacks-creating.md)\.